- Main Menu

 Loomis, YSM, Milgram and YCGA are parallel storage systems that serve as the primary storage for the Grace, Farnam, Milgram and Ruddle clusters, respectively.
 Loomis is named after Elias Loomis.

-Palmer is a flash storage system that serves scratch storage to the Grace cluster.
+Palmer is a flash storage system that serves the Grace, Farnam and Ruddle clusters.
 Palmer is named after Margaretta Palmer.
 In 1892, Palmer was in the first group of women admitted to the Yale Graduate School and in 1894 she was among the first seven to earn a Yale Ph.D.
 She was also one of the first woman in the world to receive a doctorate in astronomy.
 Prior to her time at Yale she was a protege of Maria Mitchell.
 She went on to work the rest of her life at Yale University Observatory (now the Leitner Family Observatory and Planetarium) as a researcher assistant and eventually a lecturer at Yale.

 Slayman is a parallel storage system that serves researcher purchased storage to the Grace and Farnam clusters.
 Slayman is named after Carolyn Walch Slayman, who was a Yale geneticist, administrator, and former YCRC Steering Committee Chair.
 She was known for her research on biochemistry of membrane transport, her mentorship, and her help in creating research programs and core facilities at Yale, including the YCRC.